goblint/analyzer/docs/developer-guide/testing.md

 configuration.
 The respective `asserts` and expected results are checked in both runs.

 ### Running
-The incremental tests can be run with `./scripts/update_suite.rb -i`.
-With `./scripts/update_suite.rb -c` the incremental tests are run using the more fine-grained cfg-based change detection.
+Incremental tests can be run with various granularity:

+* Run all incremental tests with: `dune runtest tests/incremental`.
+* Run incremental tests using AST change detection with: `./scripts/update_suite.rb -i`.
+* Run incremental tests using CFG change detection with: `./scripts/update_suite.rb -c`.

 ### Writing
 An incremental test case consists of three files with the same file name: the `.c` file with the initial program, a